 Difficulty connecting with others

-While ADHD and trauma cause similar symptoms, they are different.
-ADHD is a neurobiological condition, while trauma is a mental, emotional, or physical response to a distressing events, such as an accident, natural disaster, assault, abused or neglect.
+While there are similarities in the behaviour coping mechanism between ADHD and trauma survivors, it is essential to differentiate them when seeking treatment because ADHD is a neurobiological condition.
+In contrast, trauma is a mental, emotional, or physical response to distressing events, such as an accident, natural disaster, assault, abuse or neglect.

-Trauma is a physical, emotional and mental response to an event or series of distressing or highly stressful events.
+The cause of ADHD varies, although genetics is one of the main contributing factors.
+Trauma is a physical, emotional and mental response to an event or a series of distressing events.
 Trauma significantly affects the survivor’s sense of safety, ability to regulate emotions, navigate relationships and daily functioning.
-The brain also becomes overwhelmed and disorganized, overstimulating the amygdala.
+When a person experience trauma, the brain becomes overwhelmed and disorganized, overstimulating the amygdala.
 Some trauma develops into symptoms associated with Post-Traumatic Stress Disorder (PTSD such as flashbacks, nightmares and dissociation.
-The cause of ADHD varies, although genetics is one of the main contributing factors.
-ADHD is a neurodevelopmental disorder diagnosed during childhood.
-However, there have been more adults taking ADHD tests in recent years.
-ADHD symptoms include difficulty concentrating, sustaining attention, impulsivity and hyperactivity.

-Restoring Peace Counselling and Consultancy offers counselling and psychotherapy services to help you cope with trauma and other mental health challenges.
+Restoring Peace Counselling and Consultancy offers counselling and psychotherapy services to help you cope with trauma, anxiety, depression and other mental health challenges.
 For more information, please visit www.restoringpeace.com.sg or WhatsApp at +65 8889 1848.

 Keywords: Singapore, mental health, private mental health clinic, ADHD, trauma, anxiety, stress